 5 Genius Hacks to Organize All Your Pet Supplies

-Ready to organize all your pet supplies?
+Ready to organize all your pets’ supplies?
 Here’s how to do it in five easy steps.
-Start by creating a “Pet Central Station” in your home.
+Start by creating a “Pet Central Station” in your home, which will serve as the primary storage for pet supplies.
 Then, make sure your pet supplies are easily accessible.

-Next, divide up supplies by categories, using bins and envelopes.
-Use esthetically pleasing organizers to keep your most-used supplies, like leashes and treats, at the ready.
+Next, divide up supplies by categories using bins and envelopes.
+Use aesthetically pleasing organizers to keep your most-used supplies, like leashes and treats, at the ready.
 Lastly, upgrade your toy bins to beautiful baskets and teach your pup to put away their own toys.
 (Yes, it can be done!)

-Not long ago, I decided to tackle the mess that was my pet supply closet and I came up with these simple, practical solutions to organize all of your pet supplies and keep your home clutter-free.
+Not long ago, I decided to tackle the mess that was my pet supply closet, and I came up with these simple, practical solutions to help us cat and dog lovers organize all of our pet supplies and keep our homes clutter-free.

 Don’t overlook organizing your pet’s important documents.
 Things such as veterinary records, pet insurance policies, and wellness checklists can be organized in folders like these and stored for easy access.

-3. Use bins and baskets to separate supplies.
+3. Use bins and baskets to separate your pets’ supplies.

-I use a large, sealed bin like this one to store Tulip’s food.
-Not only does it fit perfectly into the cabinet, but it also helps the food stay fresh and prevents the Florida humidity from removing the “crunch” factor.
+I use a large sealed food storage bin like this one to store Tulip’s food.
+Not only does it fit perfectly into the cabinet, but it also helps the food stay fresh, especially in humid climates that can impact the freshness and the “crunch” factor.

 4. Keep often-used items where you most need them.